 Wind Down Time

-After dinner we tend to have some time in the livingroom to just have a cuddle in front of the TV where it is nice and quiet compared to our usually jam packed noisy days.
-I think this quiet time helps ease my kids into the calming down before bed.
+After dinner, we tend to have some time in the living room to just have a cuddle in front of the TV which is nice and quiet compared to our usually jam-packed noisy days.
+I think this quiet time helps ease my kids into calming down before bed.

 Short Story

-I know some kids are persistent on having 2 or 3 books read to them every night, but after a long, tiring day, my kids are quite happy to have quite a short book sign/read to them or listening through app (EPIC or other read aloud apps).
-Sometimes, they watch signed book on youtube.
+I know some kids are persistent on having 2 or 3 books read to them every night, but after a long, tiring day, my kids are quite happy to have quite a short book sign/read to them or listen through the app (EPIC or other read-aloud apps).
+Sometimes, they watch signed books on YouTube.

 Songs